mitchspano/mitchspano.github.io/_posts/2025-02-01-Trunk_Based_Development.markdown

 ## Trunk Based Development

-In the Salesforce development world, a common practice has been to rely on persistent, long-lived branches for non-production environments like development, testing, and staging.
-While seemingly straightforward, this branching strategy often introduces a host of challenges that can significantly hinder development velocity and release cadence.
+In the Salesforce development world, a common practice has been to rely on persistent, long-lived branches for non-production environments like QA and UAT While seemingly straightforward, this branching strategy often introduces a host of challenges that can significantly hinder development velocity and release cadence.
 From the ever-present threat of merge conflicts and the insidious creep of environment drift, to the complexities of deployment and the frustrating repetition of steps within the development pipeline, these persistent branches can become a major bottleneck for your Salesforce development team.
 This post explores the pitfalls of this traditional branching approach within Salesforce and introduces a more streamlined and efficient alternative: Trunk-Based Development.

 ### The Status Quo